June 15, 2020

 All College proceedings under this policy are conducted in compliance with the requirements of Title IX, the Clery Act, as amended by the Violence Against Women Act, the Family Educational Rights and Privacy Act (FERPA), and state and federal law.
 No information shall be released from such proceedings except as required or permitted by law and College policy.

-This policy applies to all students, faculty, staff, administrators, groups, members of the Board of Trustees, consultants, vendors, others engaged in business with the College, guests and visitors.
+This policy applies to all students, faculty, staff, administrators, groups, members of the Board of Trustees, consultants, vendors, volunteers, others engaged in business with the College, guests and visitors.
 Every individual is responsible for acting in accordance with this policy and other College policies and procedures.
 Any individual can be a reporting party or complainant, even if the complaint the person is making regarding prohibited conduct is against someone who has brought a complaint against that person.

 This policy specifically prohibits Sexual Harassment, Sex/Gender Discrimination, Harassment on the Basis of Sex/Gender, Non-Consensual Sexual Intercourse, Non-Consensual Sexual Contact, Sexual Exploitation, Stalking, Physical Harm and Intimidation, Harassment, Bullying and Cyberbullying, Intimate Partner Violence and Retaliation (together, “Prohibited Conduct,” see note 2) against individuals of any gender, gender identity, gender expression or sexual orientation.
 This policy also prohibits gender-based harassment that does not involve conduct of a sexual nature, including hazing and failure to provide equal opportunities in admissions, employment or athletics.